Chart Color Schemes

 AreaSearch analysis of employment trends sees Croydon Hills - Warranwood performing better than 85% of local markets assessed across Australia

-Construction stands out with employment levels at 1.3 times the regional average.
-However, transport, postal & warehousing has limited presence at 3.0% compared to the regional average of 5.2%.
-The area appears to offer limited local employment opportunities based on Census data.
-Between June 2024 and June 2025, employment levels increased by 1.1%, labour force grew by 0.7%, and unemployment fell by 0.4 percentage points.
-In contrast, Greater Melbourne saw employment rise by 3.5% and unemployment rise by 0.5 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase in employment over five years and 13.7% over ten years.
-Applying these projections to Croydon Hills - Warranwood's current employment mix suggests local growth of approximately 6.6%% over five years and 13.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Transport, postal & warehousing has limited presence with 3.0% employment compared to 5.2% regionally.
+The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, employment levels increased by 1.1% and labour force increased by 0.7%, resulting in a 0.4 percentage point decrease in unemployment.
+In contrast, Greater Melbourne saw employment rise by 3.0%, the labour force grow by 3.3%, and unemployment rise by 0.3 percentage points.
+State-level data to 25-Nov-25 shows VIC employment grew by 1.13% year-on-year with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
+National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Croydon Hills - Warranwood's employment mix suggests local employment should increase by 6.6% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment